 The Debenture has a 10% original issue discount.
 The Principal Amount of the Debenture accrues interest at the rate of 5% per annum, payable quarterly in cash (or if certain conditions are met, in stock at the Company's option) on January 1, April 1, July 1 and October 1.
 Pursuant to the July Letter Agreement, the Company and Delafield agreed to modify the July 1, 2016 "Interest Payment Date" and the October 1, 2016 "Interest Payment Date" as such terms are defined in the Debenture.
-Pursuant to the July Letter Agreement, the Company may delay the interest payment due on the July 1, 2016 Interest Payment Date by a minimum of 30 calendar days (the "Minimum Extension Date") and up to 60 calendar days, provided that Delafield may demand payment any time after the Minimum Extension Date.
+Pursuant to the July Letter Agreement, the Company and Delafield may denant Date by a minimum of 30 calendar days (the "Minimum Extension Date") and up to 60 calendar days, provided that Delafield may demand payment any time after the Minimum Extension Date.
 The Company also may delay the interest payment due on the October 1, 2016 Interest Payment Date to the Maturity Date unless Delafield demands earlier payment.